trisdoan/product-attribute/product_packaging_auto_create/README.rst

 Usage
 =====

-To set a packaging type as required:
+To set a packaging level as auto-create-packaging:

-1. Go to *Sales > Configuration > Products > Product Packaging Type*.
+1. Go to *Inventory > Configuration > Product Packaging Level*.
-2. You can make a type required
+2. You can make a level auto-create-packaging

 Bug Tracker
 ===========